The three main branches of Buddhism are Mayahana, Hinayana and Theravada,. They are

 4. Voidness is an absolute "without signs or characteristics."

-5. Yoga was adopted in the 4th or 5th century, A.D., even though the asanas are
+5. Yoga was adopted from shamanism and Hinduism in the 4th or 5th century, A.D., even though the asanas are

 based upon the beasts of burden the Hindu gods rode.